 Applying For a Bursary

-When completing the online application process via our admissions portal, parents should tick the box to indicate that they wish to apply for a 'Means-Tested Bursary Award'.
+When completing the application process, parents can indicate if they wish to apply for a 'Means-Tested Bursary Award'.

 Pupils sit an entrance examination in late January.
 At this time, parents will be asked to complete a confidential declaration of their financial circumstances in support of their application.

 The Bursary Award Committee, who are independent of the Rector, will then make their assessment of the appropriate level of bursary assistance.
 Bursary applicants are notified of the value of the bursary only when a formal offer of a place is made.

 The School respects the confidentiality of bursary families.
 There will be no public announcement of the awards of bursaries and no distinction will be made between the holders of bursaries and full fee-paying pupils.

 The Bursary Fund gave me the opportunity to attend The High School of Glasgow and benefit from the invaluable all round education it provides.
 My years at the School afforded me such a wide variety of experiences.
 In addition to an excellent academic education, I was able to play rugby for the 1st XV, perform as Elvis on stage, travel across the world and make lifelong friends.

 All of this was made possible by the bursary fund and the charitable donations of others; for this I am eternally grateful.
 I am extremely proud to call myself a former pupil of The High School of Glasgow and I hope that many more youngsters have the opportunity to flourish in the future.